nikkifargus/WDI_PROJECT_4_CLIENT/README.md

 <img src="src/images/scaffold.jpg"></img>

+Once all this was done I was ready to start.
 ## Development

 After all of the planning, my first step to building the website was to set up the backend.
 I spent 1 - 2 days setting up the resources, relationships and authentication in the backend.
 Most of this was achieved using terminal commands and a few amendments to the files using Ruby.